If you're a part of a family trust, the generation-skipping tax may be a financial option to consider.

 When someone makes a generating-skipping gift or bequest, the IRS adds the GSTT to the regular estate or gift tax, ensuring the federal government gets its double taxation.

 There's an annual exclusion for calculating the GSTT, similar to the gift tax's annual exclusion.
-That annual exclusion amount is $15,000 for 2020 and 2021.
+That annual exclusion amount is $16,000 for 2022.

 Other gifts and transfers to skip persons qualify for an exclusion, including educational and medical expenses and health insurance.
 As long as the payments are made directly to the educational institution, medical facility, or insurer, these transfers avoid the gift and generation-skipping taxes.
 They also don't count toward the lifetime estate tax exemption or the annual gift tax exclusion.